 Photo courtesy of Bayfront Westcott House.

 On the off chance you forgot, St. Augustine is a tourist town.
 We're also known for our charming, comfortable, and beautiful bed & breakfasts and inns.
 Why wouldn't there be a B&B tour, especially during the holidays?
-On Saturday and Sunday, December 14 and 15, 2019, more than 20 of St. Augustine's B&Bs are open to public perusal as part of the Bed & Breakfast Holiday Tour.
+One weekend a year, more than 20 of St. Augustine's B&Bs are open to public perusal as part of the Bed & Breakfast Holiday Tour.
 Each bed & breakfast is decorated for the season.
 Old Town Trolley offers service to nearby stops.
 Even though you'll have to use your feet to walk to and from the B&Bs, you won't ever have to walk too far.

 6. (Other Peoples') Home(s) For the Holidays

 If the B&B tour isn't voyeuristic enough for your festive fetishes, you can take a holiday tour through six 19th-century homes.
-The Christmas Tour of Homes takes place on December 8, 2019, and is truly a once-in-a-life-time experience (or at least it's a once-in-a-year experience, as this is the 50th annual iteration of the tour).
-Between the hours of 12:00 and 5:00 p.m., guests can explore the homes at their own pace.
+The Christmas Tour of Homes takes place on December 4, 2022, and is truly a once-in-a-life-time experience (or at least it's a once-in-a-year experience, as this is the 53rd or so annual iteration of the tour).
+Between the hours of 12:00 and 4:00 p.m., guests can explore the homes at their own pace.
 The holidays are hectic enough, so a spot of tea at one and hand-made treats from the host organization Garden Club members contributes to a more leisurely pursuit of charm and cheer.
 If you think St. Augustine's historic homes are beautiful in July, you really ought to see them decked out for the holidays.
 I recommend wearing a sweater.
 It is not that the weather or the interior of the homes will be particularly cold, it is just so rare that you get to wear a sweater in Florida.
 Savor the sweater!

 7. Holly Water